bahp/j.artmed.2024.103008/README.md

 ### Submit a new entry

-The aim is to consistently refresh this repository with missing and/or new articles.
-If you have any suggestions, please feel free to open an issue, and we would be happy to incorporate them.
-See the following options:
+Our objective is to regularly update this repository with any absent or recently added articles.
+Should you have any recommendations, don't hesitate to raise an issue, and we'll gladly include them.
+Explore the following options:

 | Option | Description | Link |
 | --- | --- | --- |